ManaliPatel/cypress-tests/README.md

 Tutorial followed from: https://learning.oreilly.com/videos/cypress-modern-automation-testing

 ## cypress IMP features:
-- allows us to see what happened on every step with screenshot and error messages
+- allows us to see what happened on every step with screenshot and error messages - with before and after
 - cypress supports css selectors only
 - update configurations in cypress.json which overrides default behaviors such as wait time
 - by default if run in terminal - cypress runs in headless in electron